TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/cmpss_digital_filter_trip.md

 to be tripped by CTRIPOUTH.

 When a low input(VSS) is provided to CMPIN1P,
-    - Trip signal(OUTPUTXBAR0) output is low
+    - Trip signal(OUTPUTXBAR) output is low

 When a high input(higher than VDD/2) is provided to CMPIN1P,
-    - Trip signal(OUTPUTXBAR0) output turns high
+    - Trip signal(OUTPUTXBAR) output turns high

-External Connections \n
+# External Connections
+- OUTPUTXBAR can be connected to an oscilloscope to view the Digital Filter Output.
+- For External Voltage (Input to CMPIN1P), we can use the Dac Output as well (Here we generate a sine wave at DAC_OUT)

+## @VAR_BOARD_NAME
-    - Give input on CMPIN1P (HSEC Pin 15)
+    - Give input on CMPIN1P (ADC0_AIN2 - HSEC Pin 15)
     - Outputs can be observed on OUTPUTXBAR1 (HSEC Pin 81)
+    - For DAC loop back as input, connect DAC_OUT (HSEC Pin 9) to CMPIN1P

-# @VAR_LP_BOARD_NAME
+## @VAR_LP_BOARD_NAME
-This example enables the CMPSSA1 COMPH comparator and feeds the digital filter CTRIPH signal to the OUTPUTXBAR1 pin.

-CMPIN1P is used to give positive input and internal DAC is configured to provide the negative input.
-Internal DAC is configured to provide a signal at VDD/2.
-A Digital Filter signal is generated and is configured to be tripped by CTRIPOUTH.

-When a low input(VSS) is provided to CMPIN1P,
-    - Trip signal(OUTPUTXBAR1) output is low

-When a high input(higher than VDD/2) is provided to CMPIN1P,
-    - Trip signal(OUTPUTXBAR1) output turns high

-External Connections \n
-    - Give input on CMPIN1P (HSEC Pin 15)
-    - Outputs can be observed on OUTPUTXBAR1

-# External Connections
- - Give input on CMPIN1P (HSEC Pin 15)
+    - Give input on CMPIN1P (Pin j7.66)
- - Outputs can be observed on XBAROUT1
+    - Outputs can be observed on OUTPUTXBAR8 (j5.50)
+    - For DAC loop back as input, connect DAC_OUT (J3.30) to CMPIN1P

 # Supported Combinations {#EXAMPLES_DRIVERS_CMPSS_DIGITAL_FILTER_TRIP_COMBOS}